olc-digital/amanda-brookfield/src/pages/blog/2013-03-25-its-not-so-bad.md

   - newsletters
 ---

 It is hard not to be gloomy at the moment, don't you find?
 For Brits it is always hard, but what with the "triple-dip recession" imminent (does that mean the double-dip is finished....???!!), dumps of wall-high snow landing across the country, crushing limp frost-bitten daffodils and necessitating the rescue of pensioners, it is especially difficult.
-With friends, shopkeepers, cabbies, blogs....our national Licence To Moan has never been stronger.
+With friends, shopkeepers, cabbies, blogs... ur national Licence To Moan has never been stronger.

 BUT I have some perspective for you.
 It comes from the life of the poet John Keats, about whom I have been reading in Nicholas Roe's stunning biography.
 Here are some facts.
 I think they speak for themselves.